mitsuba-renderer/mitsuba3/docs/src/plugin_reference/intro.rst

 Plugin reference
 ================

-The following subsections describe the available Mitsuba 2 plugins, usually along with example renderings and a description of what each parameter does.
+The following subsections describe the available 3 plugins, usually along with example renderings and a description of what each parameter does.
 They are separated into subsections covering textures, surface scattering models, etc.